A marketing consultant’s website is their first case study. Every CTA, headline, and piece of proof is either evidence for or against hiring them.

 Bills by the minute, endorsed by Rand Fishkin

 Michael Cottam’s site is the most content-rich in this collection and the least visually polished.
-The standard WordPress template won’t win design awards.
-The content makes up for it.
-A Rand Fishkin testimonial (“I’ve tried to hire Michael personally at Moz.
-He’s that good.”) is arguably the strongest single endorsement in this entire set.
+The standard WordPress template won’t win design awards, but the content makes up for it.
+A Rand Fishkin testimonial, endorsing Cottam as someone he tried to hire at Moz, carries real weight.

 His billing model is unique: no retainers, no monthly minimums, billed by the minute.
 He publishes every rate on a dedicated Rates page.
 Across 17 years and 1,400+ clients, he’s accumulated 60+ published articles and 30+ speaking engagements.